lorranmcm/nino-scripts/README.md

-# Python Code Execution Guide
+# Ninokuni AutoRevive

-This guide provides instructions on how to successfully run the provided Python code.
-The code utilizes the `pyautogui` and `keyboard` libraries to automate mouse and keyboard actions.
+This guide provides instructions on how to successfully run the script.
+The code utilizes the `pyautogui` and `keyboard`  python libraries to automate mouse and keyboard actions.

 ## Prerequisites
 Before running the code, ensure that you have the following prerequisites installed: